-Pay and compensation 8 If I get sick and stay home, or even get COVID-19, will I get paid?
-8 If, due to COVID-19, the project is paused for a prolonged period of time, am I able to collect Employment Insurance?
-8 Do I get paid if I have to be isolated based on the new testing guidelines?
-8 Camp 8 Should I use face masks when staying in camp?
-8 What has ATCO done in the camp to protect guests?
-8 How are guests maintaining distancing standards in the bathroom at the dining room?
-How is ATCO ensuring that congestion is managed?
-9 Does ATCO have enough cleaning and housekeeping supplies?
-9 Will ATCO run out of supplies such as food and toilet paper, due to transportation and shipping issues with closed borders?
-How does ATCO ensure their staff are trained to perform enhanced cleaning measures?1 0 What kind of cleaning products does ATCO use to clean the Lodge?1 0 How often are hoteling showers cleaned?1 0 Do I have to have my room cleaned if I don't want it cleaned?1 0 Can measures be put in place at the commissary that can prevent the workers from touching everyone's items to scan them, then touching the next persons items, to prevent cross contamination?1 0 Why are you closing the gym and not the lounge?
-Why are you now closing the lounge and the coffee shop?1 ; Governments are recommending no more than 50 people in a gathering; won't the camp dining area be in violation of this?1 What entertainment options are available to me in camp?1 1 What is the leisure shuttle doing to keep workers safe?1 1 Medical / isolation and quarantine1 2 If I have recently travelled out of the country, am I required to self-isolate for 14 days?
-What is the process for informing my employer?1 2 If I am concerned about returning to site, what are my options?1 2 If the government asks us to self-isolate am I supposed to stay here at camp?
-And if I choose to self-isolate at home, how do I get home?1 What happens if I get sick enough to warrant a COVID-19 test?
-3
+Pay and compensation8 If I get sick and stay home, or even get COVID-19, will I get paid?8 If, due to COVID-19, the project is paused for a prolonged period of time, am I able to collect Employment Insurance?9 Do I get paid if I have to be isolated based on the new testing guidelines?
+Health screening at site access points9 What pre-screening measures has BC Hydro implemented at Site C?9 What is the process if I am denied entry?
+Should I go home?9 If I am denied entry will I still be paid?9 Is there an appeal process if I do not agree with the temp scan or the questionnaire?
+How accurate are the scans?9 Do people that go in and out of site multiple times per day still have to scan each time or is it only once per day per person??9 Camp10 Should I use face masks when staying in camp?10 What has ATCO done in the camp to protect guests?10 How are guests maintaining distancing standards in the bathroom at the dining room?
+How is ATCO ensuring that congestion is managed?10 Does ATCO have enough cleaning and housekeeping supplies?10 Will ATCO run out of supplies such as food and toilet paper, due to transportation and shipping issues with closed borders?11 How does ATCO ensure their staff are trained to perform enhanced cleaning measures?11 What kind of cleaning products does ATCO use to clean the Lodge?
+How often are hoteling showers cleaned?11 Do I have to have my room cleaned if I don't want it cleaned?11 Can measures be put in place at the commissary that can prevent the workers from touching everyone's items to scan them, then touching the next persons items, to prevent cross contamination?
+Governments are recommending no more than 50 people in a gathering; won't the camp dining area be in violation of this?
+What entertainment options are available to me in camp?12 What is the Site C shuttle doing to keep workers and communities safe?

-What happens if I am under quarantine at camp?
+Medical / isolation and quarantine 13 If I have recently travelled out of the country, am I required to self-isolate for 14 days?
+What is the process for informing my employer?
+If I am concerned about returning to site, what are my options?
+13 If the government asks us to self-isolate am I supposed to stay here at camp?
+And if I choose self-isolate at home, how do I get home?
+What happens if I get sick enough to warrant a COVID-19 test?
+13 What happens if I am under quarantine at camp?
 How will healthy people in camp be protected from contact with possible or actual COVID-19 cases in camp?
 If someone tests positive on my crew, would the whole crew be quarantined?
-13 I'm feeling stressed and overwhelmed.
+14 I'm feeling stressed and overwhelmed.
 Who can I reach out to?
-13 Should I self-isolate after returning home?
-13 What happens at the end of the self-isolation period?
+14 Should I self-isolate after returning home?
+14 What happens at the end of the self-isolation period?
 14